 Tired of getting unwanted text messages on your phone?
-Automated message spam is illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
-We loathe unwated messages, and we hate text spam just as much as you do.
+Spam text messages are illegal, but that isn't stopping the scammers from sending out endless offers for free gifts, cheap mortgages, or debt relief services.
+We loathe unwanted messages, and we hate text spam just as much as you do.
 Really.

-Here are 5 tips to help protect yourself from unwanted messages.
+Here are 5 tips to help protect yourself from spam messages.

 One of the easiest ways to stop scammers is to block the number.
-Here's a great article on how to block a number on any phone.
+Here's a great article on blocking a number on any phone.

 Forwarding the message to 7726 (SPAM) will notify your carrier so they can investigate.

 If you have a smartphone, there may be apps you can download to prevent spam.
-Search your app store and you'll see a lot of options come up.
+Search your app store, and you'll see many options come up.